esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ## Challenge 1: Can you do it?

-What is the output of this command?
+Where is the signal in MRI coming from?

 ```r
 paste("This", "new", "lesson", "looks", "good")